magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-1.md

 *  Added test for deleting a CMS page as an Admin user. _Fix submitted by Dmitry Tsymbal in pull request [28112](https://github.com/magento/magento2/pull/28112)_.
 [GitHub-28202](https://github.com/magento/magento2/issues/28202)

-*  Added the `StorefrontShareCustomerWishlistActionGroup` test for customer wishlist sharing with invalid email addresses.
-The existing test for wishlist sharing (`StorefrontShareWishlistEntityTest`) has been refactored. `StorefrontCustomerShareWishlistActionGroup` has been deprecated.
+*  Added the `StorefrontShareCustomerWishlistActionGroup` test for customer wish list sharing with invalid email addresses.
+The existing test for wish list sharing (`StorefrontShareWishlistEntityTest`) has been refactored. `StorefrontCustomerShareWishlistActionGroup` has been deprecated.

 <!-- ENGCOM-7682 -->